Indirect Pools and the Rate Structure

 No Prior Basis

-Some cost elements, or entire proposals, represent base costs and pool expenses with little or no historical data.
+Some cost elements, or entire proposals, represent base costs and expenses for indirect pools with little or no historical data.
 To build a foundation from air, we default to competition, first.

 Salaries and wages for management and administrative employees, who are not yet hired, can be estimated by industry salary guides, similar job postings, and Internet research.
 Salary data for a geographic area and job qualifications or duties can be purchased from suppliers, who specialize in this supporting data.
 Professional associations can often help gather support for a reasonable competitive-market estimate.